Thomas Donohoe: Bangu Athletic Club

-Bangu Athletic Club was formed on Sunday, 17 Apil 1904.
+Bangu Athletic Club was formed on Sunday, 17 April 1904.
 For some unknown reason, Donohoe did not attend the inaugural meeting.
-In his absence, he was elected Vice-President.
+In his absence, he was elected vice-president.
 The meeting decided that the club's colours were to be red and white.
 Teams would be formed for football, cricket, tennis and other sports.
 The factory owners were asked, and agreed, to provide all the necessary kits.
 The first football match took place the following Sunday.

 Brazilian football, in its early years, was played exclusively by middle/upper class European expatriates.
 This was not the case at Bangu A.C.
 They made the game more inclusive, everyone was welcome to play for the club.
 The club's players all worked at the factory.
 The factory foremen were European but Brazilians formed the bulk of the workforce.

-Francisco Carregal, the first black Brazilian footballer, played for Bangu between 1905 to 1912.
-Bangu A.C. was awarded, in 2001 by the Rio De Janeiro state government, the Tiradentes Medal "For fearlessness and pioneering in the fight to overcome discriminatory prejudices against athletes".
+Francisco Carregal, the first black Brazilian footballer, played for Bangu between 1905 and 1912.
+As a consequence, Bangu A.C. was awarded, in 2001 by the Rio de Janeiro state government, the Tiradentes Medal "For fearlessness and pioneering spirit in the fight to overcome discriminatory prejudices against athletes".

 "Father Of Brazilian Football"

 Thomas died on 2 April 1925, of tuberculosis, in Bangu.
 Bangu A.C. recorded in the minutes of a meeting held the same day that Thomas brought football to Bangu.

 In 1940, Guilherme Pastor gave a newspaper interview discussing the origins of the Bangu A.C.
 He says that football was first played in Bangu in 1894 by the British workers at the Bangu textile factory (note that Donohoe arrived in Bangu in the first half of 1894).
 Pastor also says that the British played football ‘although without obeying a regular organisation’.
-This could mean, for example, that there were not eleven players per side or the pitch wasn't a regulation size etc. Pastor played for the club between 1911-1914 and, post his playing days, held various management positions within the club.
+This could mean, for example, that there were not eleven players per side or the pitch wasn't a regulation size etc. Pastor played for the club between 1911 and 1914 and, post his playing days, held various management positions within the club.

 The 1948 obituary of Thomas’ son, Patrick, who was a striker for Bangu A.C., also says that Thomas introduced football to Bangu.

 There are internet articles which describe the first football match soon after Thomas’ wife, Elizabeth, arrived in Brazil in late 1894.
 These articles say that Elizabeth, at Thomas’ request, brought the first ball from Scotland to Brazil.
-The original source of these stories is the first chapter of "Nós é Que Somos Banguenses" (We are the People Of Banguenses) written by Carlos Molinari.
+The original source of these stories is the first chapter of "Nós é Que Somos Banguenses" (We are the People Of Bangu) written by Carlos Molinari.
 These descriptions should not to be taken literally.
 Their purpose is to make Thomas Donohoe's story more appealing, to put more life into it.